stevemoskal/FSJS-Project-3/README.md

 #### Exceeds Expectations Explained

 Real Time Error Messages -
-There are two inputs that are programmed for the 'keyup' event listener, the email input and the credit card input.
-These inputs will update while the user is inputting the information, and not only once the submit function had run.
+All required inputs are programmed for the 'keyup' event listener.
+These inputs will update while the user is inputting the information, and not only once the submit function has run.

 Conditional Error Messages -
 All inputs are programmed for two separate errors, if the field is blank, the input error will display that the field cannot be blank, if there is a value but incorrect, the error message will change to say that a valid input is required.
+For the name input, the error message states that both a first and last name must be entered.

 Conflicting Activities -
 If any input is selected, all conflicting activities will be disabled.

 #### Outside Resources